Colegio de San Juan de Letran: Blessed Antonio Varona Gymnasium

-It was the home of the Knights and Squires, Letran's collegiate and high school varsity teams that play in the NCAA and other sports tournaments, located right across the Student Center Building along Beaterio Street in Intramuros.
-Letran Gym has three physical education classrooms with a centralized air-conditioned unit.
+The gymnasium-auditorium was the home of the Knights and Squires, Letran's collegiate and high school varsity teams that play in the NCAA and other sports tournaments, located right across the Student Center Building along Beaterio Street in Intramuros.
+The Letran Gym was opened on November 6, 1955, and was blessed by Archbishop Rufino J. Santos, then-Archbishop of Manila.

+It has three physical education classrooms with a centralized air-conditioned unit.
 It houses the Letran Hall of Fame and the P.E. faculty.
-The Letran Gym is named in honor of Blessed Antonio Varona, OP, former Letran Professor and Athletics Moderator.
+The Letran Gym is named in honor of Blessed Antonio Varona, O.P., former Letran Professor and Athletics Moderator.

 The old gym was demolished in April 2019 and will be replaced by the Quadricentennial Building, a multi-purpose sports facility.

 Academics

 College of Business Administration and Accountancy

-The College of Business Administration and Accountancy offers a wide range of business courses especially in management.
-Letran's CBAA was known as the flagship college of the institution.
-The college produced many alumni and students who excelled in the field of business: one of these is the prominent Filipino businessman Enrique Zobel de Ayala — the first patriarch of the Zobel de Ayala family.
+The College of Business Administration and Accountancy offers undergraduate programs in accountancy, business administration, entrepreneurship, accounting information systems, hospitality management, tourism management, and related fields.

-College of Liberal Arts and Sciences
+College of Education and Liberal Arts and Sciences

-Same as the CBAA, College of Liberal Arts and Sciences or CLAS is the flagship college offering courses in the Colegio.
-Its Liberal Studies program offers required subjects in the Humanities, Social Sciences, Natural Sciences, Mathematics, Languages and Health, and Physical Education.
-It also offers majors in Communication Arts, Psychology, Political Science, AB Advertising, AB Public Relation, AB Journalism, and AB Broadcasting.

-College of Education

-The College of Education began as an area in the College of the Liberal Arts, Sciences, and Education in 2002 with an initial enrollment of seventeen students and six teachers in its Bachelor of Science in Secondary Education program.
-In 2006, the education area separated to become an independent college.
+The College of Education and Liberal Arts and Sciences (CELAS) officially began in the academic year 2025–2026, through the merger of the former College of Liberal Arts and Sciences (CLAS), and the College of Education (CoED).
+The merger marked a return to an earlier academic structure known as the College of Liberal Arts, Sciences, and Education (CLASED), which had previously existed from 2002 before the colleges were separated in 2006.
+The reorganization was implemented as part of the institution's academic recovery and restructuring strategy.